 As someone pursuing conversion, one of the things I find it important (and difficult) to balance between enthusiasm and fetishization; between interest and hobbyism*.
 I’m excited about Judaism, I love diving into new areas of study and this is an area of study big enough to keep me busy for the rest of my life, but as I get deeper into this I need to remember two things.

 - This isn’t like any of my other interests.
 This isn’t an interest, it is a change in life and it needs to be treated with a serious and rigor that I don’t often bring to interests.
 Becoming a Jew isn’t like getting interested in the rules of cricket.
 It is much, much more and I need to be aware of that.

 - I think it is easy in the first blush of conversion to get very wrapped up in all things Jewish and to almost fetishize the people and the culture.
 I do not want to do that.
 I want to remember that my excitement can be off putting, that it can appear that I am treating a living culture like an anthropology project – something to be analyzed and dissected.
 Judaism, especially certain aspects of the intellectual life Jewish life, are very exciting to me right now, but I have to realize that doesn’t mean that I can’t be offensive in how I discuss them or talk about them.

 - I need to remember that being a Jew means a lot of different things to different people.
 Many of those ways of being Jewish will be something I will never understand or participate in.
 As an adult convert to Catholicism will never know what it felt like for me to be an altar boy, I’ll never understand what it means to grow up in a Jewish home.
-The experience of the convert is necessarily different and one should pretend that it is otherwise.
+The experience of the convert is necessarily different and one should not pretend that it is otherwise.

 All that said, I’m learning a lot, and I am excited about where this is going.
 If I can stay self aware about how I handle this process, I think it is going to be great.